Kronosville/Kronosville.github.io/_posts/2015-09-12-mark-twain.md

 The end will involve Mark Twain being bitten, and then it'll be something like this: https://youtu.be/5TwdUn8WqOk?t=19m8s Abraham is Ellie and Mark Twain is Joel.
 Mark Twain will be bitten by a vampire and lie that's it's a scratch, and then Abraham will ask if he swears it's a scratch, and MT says "yeah yeah sure", and Abe knows that he's lying and says "Okay."

+Mark Twain's father was thought to be dead, but he actually ran away to become one with the hamsters.
+He is now a hamster lord.

 ### **Casting ideas**:
 Snape for Taylor Swift or Justin Bieber?